sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 BGP is updated as follow:
 - A new route type is added to zebra: adjacency route

-- BGP advertisement of neighbor entries as RT-5 with VNI associated with VRF. (see pre-requisite)
+- BGP advertisement of neighbor entries using IPv4 and/or IPv6 unicast address-family.

 - A new BGP tunnel encapsulation attribute is created to carry required fabric header information enabling the forwarding per host.
-- New BGP tunnel encapsulation attribute is added to RT-5.
+- New BGP tunnel encapsulation attribute is added IPv4/IPv6 unicast, EVPN RT-5, etc.

 - BGP show command displays only RAW data from TLV (opaque serie of bytes)
-- BGP show command enhance required to display pretty meaningful information instead of raw information
+- BGP show command enhancement required to display pretty meaningful information instead of raw information

-- BGP receiving RT-5 import the IP + BGP tunnel encapsulation attribute to Zebra (RIB)

 - New configuration knob added to bgpd
     "redistribute adjacency" similarly as "redistribute connected"